CloudLabs-MOC/DP-600-Implementing-Analytics-Solutions-Using-Microsoft-Fabric/Instructions/Labs/05a-Query-a-data-warehouse-in-Microsoft-Fabric.md

     SELECT COUNT(*) FROM dbo.Trip WHERE TripDurationSeconds < 0;
     ```

-1. In the new blank query pane, enter and run the following Transact-SQL code:
+1. In the **New SQL query** drop-down list, select **New SQL query**.
+In the new blank query pane, enter and run the following Transact-SQL code:

     ```Sql
     -- Remove trips with negative trip duration